Volunteer your time to Change A Child’s Story.

 Complete CASA Training.

 Volunteers must complete a minimum of 30 hours of pre-service training.
 This training equips our volunteers with knowledge of child abuse, juvenile law, and court structure.
-CASA training prepares you to be a strong advocate for our children.
+CASA training prepares you to be an efficient and effective advocate for our children.

 Take your Oath Before a Judge.

 Congratulations!
 You’ve become a sworn CASA volunteer.
-Now you are ready to be appointed to a child who desperately needs your help.
+Now you are ready to be appointed to a child who needs your voice.